Well Permitting & Inspections

 Septic System Permitting & Inspections

 Residents can obtain permits to construct or repair septic systems through the Environmental Division.
 All septic systems in Mills County require a permit to construct or repair.
 Currently, septic systems are inspected in both pre-construction and post-construction phases to verify proper location as well as proper construction.
-Visit our forms section to print out an application form or visit the office.
+Visit our Document Center on the right side of this page, or visit the office.

 Iowa Time of Transfer Program